 Chlorine can create difficulty breathing, sore throat, wheezing, coughing, chest tightness, eye and skin irritation, and other conditions.
 Most conditions result from ingesting heavy amounts of chlorine into the body, which you’re likely at low risk of in a pool.

-Chlorine also contains bleach and has a very distinct smell, and can be irritable to the skin.
+Chlorine also contains bleach, has a distinct smell, and can irritate the skin.
 On the other hand, bromine is widely known for having an imperceptible odor.
 Pool water treated with bromine has fewer bad eye or skin reaction reports.
 And since bromine has no bleach, water has less effect on clothes.

 Bromine has a long shelf life and dissolves slowly.
 In some applications, it’s activated with an oxidator.
 The solution will last longer than chlorine.